42zen/subenum/ARTICLE.md

-# Sublist3r is outdated, so I rebuilt it and published it on PyPI
+# Sublist3r is dead, so I rebuilt it and published it on PyPI

-When it comes to hacking a server, the first critical step is **recon**naissance.
+When it comes to hacking a server, the first step is **recon**naissance.
 We need to find out how many doors there are so we can picklock them.
-And to do that, we find subdomains.
-If hacking into `facebook.com` is too hard, we will hack into `creators.facebook.com` and try to gain some access from there instead. `facebook.com` is the domain, `creators.facebook.com` is a subdomain.
+And to do that, we find **subdomains**.
+If hacking into `facebook.com` is too hard, we will hack into `creators.facebook.com` and try to gain some access from there instead. `facebook.com` is the domain, `creators.facebook.com` the subdomain.

-To find subdomains, there's a well-known tool called **Sublist3r**, which searches for subdomains from public sources.
+To find subdomains, there is a well-known tool called **Sublist3r**, which searches for subdomains from public sources.
 After using the tool for a while, I noticed it missed a subdomain listed on VirusTotal.
 Upon debugging, I discovered that **only one** of the tool's APIs was functioning properly, while the others were **completely outdated**.

 ![debugging](./images/debugging.png)

 First, I started reimplementing the APIs that were broken, but after a few lines of code, I realized it would be much easier to rewrite the whole tool.
 I began with the **VirusTotal API**, which now requires an API key because the web endpoint is **no longer accessible without captchas**.
 Then, I discovered a **Shodan API** call I wasn’t aware of that allows anyone to list subdomains.
 After that, I added some old-school websites to find subdomains: **crt.sh**, **DNSDumpster**, and **ThreatCrowd**.
-Finally, I wrote the search engine modules for **Google**, **Yahoo**, and **Bing**.
-With a small layer of multithreading, I ended up with a tool called **subenum** that can find lots of subdomains in **just a few seconds**.
+Finally, I wrote the search engine modules for **Google**, **Yahoo**, and **Bing** and with a small layer of multithreading, I ended up with a tool called **subenum**, that can find lots of subdomains in **just a few seconds**.

 ![subenum](./images/subenum.png)